Top 5 of the newbie mistakes I did

 3. THINKING YOU SHOULD BE DESIGNING

 If you have an interview to get an assistantship gig, don’t tell the Costume Supervisor/Designer that you want to design.
-Of course you may have some design works on your portfolio and it’s fine as long as you don’t advertise them during your job interview.
+Of course you may have some design projects on your portfolio and it’s fine as long as you don’t advertise them during your job interview.
 The same thing happens for any other interview : if I’m meeting a Director to work on a Comedy show, I’m not going to advertise my Action movie past work.
 Each gig requires different skills and level of experience.
 If the person in front of you is looking for an assistant, she/he is not looking for a co-designer.
 Period.

 4. ASSUMING EVERYBODY IS YOUR FRIEND